I Ching Reading: A Step-by-Step Guide

 Thunder over Water

-When faced with obstacles, look within yourself and see if there any negative attitudes that are presenting difficulties.
+When faced with obstacles, look within yourself and see if there are any negative attitudes that are presenting difficulties.
 Correcting them will bring relief.
 The work you have done on yourself will bring release, presenting the way clear for steady progress.
 Now is a time to step forward with confidence and balance.
 Don't brood on what has gone; just forgive and forget the past.
 They were lessons you needed to reach this point.

 Hexagram 41 Sun—Decrease